 Connecting GA1000 and WA2000

 The wln. and bt. objects directly control CS, CLK, DI, and DO lines.
 Your application, however, must take care of the proper hardware reset for the GA1000 and WA2000.
-There are two methods for doing this:
+To reset the GA1000, set the RST line LOW, then HIGH.
+To reset the WA2000, set the RST line LOW, wait for 1ms, then set the line HIGH.

 Special case — the EM500